Photo by Fiona Small , 2023

 “(extra)ordinary,” at Burlington, Vermont’s New New Art Studio, was a co-exhibition of Douglas’ ‘Contact Grids’ of objects from his father’s house + studio, and framed ‘constructions’ by Jennifer Koch.
 May 5-13, 2023.
 Seven Days Art Preview

-"The Fingerprint Series" was exhibited at Burlington's Metro Gallery, June & July 2014 as part of a 3-person show entitled “Impressions,” and then as a solo show at Champlain College’s President’s Suite in November & December 2014.
+"The Fingerprint Series" at Burlington's Metro Gallery, June & July 2014 was part of a 3-person show entitled “Impressions,” and then exhibited at Champlain College’s President’s Suite in November & December 2014.
 Large silver gelatin images of fingerprints were produced entirely through photographic chemical process.
 Seven Days Art Review

 Douglas’ exhibition “(Re)membering,” of March of 2012, involved transforming collected anonymous vintage photographs into hand-made, one of a kind, sepia-toned silver gelatin prints on cotton watercolor paper.
 Antique photographs were re-interpreted and re-contextualized.

 In his exhibition “Silver Halides: New Photographs” at Vermont’s Gallery 215 College, in April of 2009, Jordan Douglas presented large-scale triptychs of images from contiguous strips of negatives.
-The connections over three neighboring photographs were originally unintended and spoke both to the fixed chronology of film photography and to the interactivity of disparate images.
 Seven Days Art Review

 An example of Jordan Douglas’ lith photography was published in Tim Rudman’s compendium, The World of Lith Printing (Aurum Press, 2006): World of Lith Printing.com